2 Days in Kyoto Japan: A Curated Travel Guide

 JR Passes include 7 days and 14 days of unlimited train travel around Japan, as well as Regional Passes if you prefer getting to know one region in more depth.

-From Osaka – The best way to get to Kyoto is by train, specifically on the JR Kyoto Line/Special Rapid Train.
+The best way to get to Kyoto from Osaka is by train, specifically on the JR Kyoto Line/Special Rapid Train.

 You can also take the Hankyu Railways straight to Arashiyama, as well as the JR Shinkansen (bullet train) or the Keihan Railways although these will cost you quite a bit more.

-From Tokyo – The best way to get to Kyoto from Tokyo is by Shinkansen or bullet train.
+The best way to get to Kyoto from Tokyo is by Shinkansen or bullet train.

 The fastest train will get you to Kyoto in 2 hours 20 minutes but if you have a Japan Rail Pass take the Hikari service as this is the only one included with the pass getting you to Kyoto in just 20 minutes more.